Republic F-84 Thunderjet: Korean War

 The Thunderjet had a distinguished record during the Korean War.
 After the entry of the People's Republic of China into the war in October 1950, the US Fifth Air Force requested that a wing of F-84s be sent to Korea.
 While the F-84B and F-84C could not be deployed overseas because their J35 engines had a service life of only 40 hours, the F-84D and F-84E were more suitable, and so the F-84E-equipped 27th Fighter Escort Group was sent to the Far East aboard the aircraft carrier Bataan, which arrived in Japan on 30 November 1950.
 After maintenance, the F-84s moved to Taegu airfield (known as K-2), flying its first operational missions on 7 December 1950.
 The aircraft were initially tasked with escorting the B-29 Superfortress bombers.
 The first Thunderjet air-to-air victory was scored on 21 January 1951 at the cost of two F-84s.
 The F-84 was outmatched by the swept-wing Soviet Mikoyan-Gurevich MiG-15, which was both faster and more manoeuvrable, and the MiG counter-air mission was soon given to the F-86 Sabre.
 The F-84 switched to the ground attack role at which it excelled.

 The number of units operating the F-84 over Korea gradually increased, both by bringing over Air National Guard Groups from the US, and converting F-80 squadrons already in theater.
-The F-84 flew a total of 86,408 missions, dropping 55,586 tons (50,427 metric tons) of bombs and 6,129 tons (5,560 metric tons) of napalm, and firing 22,154 rockets.
+The F-84 flew a total of 86,408 missions, dropping 55,586 tons (50,427 metric tons) of bombs, 6,129 tons (5,560 metric tons) of napalm, and firing 22,154 rockets.
 The USAF claimed F-84s were responsible for 60% of all ground targets destroyed in the war.
 Notable F-84 operations included the 1952 attack on the Sui-ho Dam.
 During the war, the F-84 became the first USAF fighter to utilize aerial refueling.
 In aerial combat, F-84 pilots were credited with eight MiG-15 kills against a Soviet-claimed loss of 64 aircraft.
 The total losses were 335 F-84D, E and G models.
 According to the USAF FY1953 statistical digest, during the Korean war, 305 F-84s were lost, including 249 in combat missions and 56 non-combat losses.

-Western Europe
+USAF service in Western Europe

-A notable incident occurred on 10 March 1953, when two Czech MiG 15 fighters intercepted two US Air Force F-84Es that were claimed to strayed from German to Czechoslovakian airspace and shot one down.
+A notable incident occurred on 10 March 1953, when two Czech MiG-15 fighters intercepted two US Air Force F-84Es that were claimed to have strayed from German to Czechoslovakian airspace and shot one down.
 It crashed on the German side of the border and the pilot successfully ejected.